Samuel Lomax: Early military career

 Born 2 August 1855 to Thomas and Mary Helen Lomax of Grove Park in Yoxford, Suffolk, Lomax joined the Scottish 90th Regiment of Foot as a junior officer aged eighteen in June 1874.
-In 1877 he went with the regiment to South Africa and participated in the 9th Cape Frontier War, and the latter phase of the Zulu War in 1878, seeing action at Kambula and Ulundi, which secured British victory in the campaign.
-Returning to Britain with his regiment Lomax was promoted to captain following the Cardwell Reforms which amalgamated his regiment into the Scottish Rifles in 1881.
+In 1877 he went with the regiment to South Africa and participated in the Ninth Cape Frontier War, and the latter phase of the Zulu War in 1878, seeing action at Kambula and Ulundi, which secured British victory in the campaign.

-His unit was not called on for service in India or the Boer War and he did not see further action for 36 years.
-He was promoted to major in 1886, lieutenant-colonel in 1897, and colonel in 1901.
-In early 1902, he was transferred to a temporary staff posting as Assistant Adjutant General of the 2nd Army Corps from 26 February 1902, an appointment which was made permanent later the same year.
-In 1904 he was given an operational command, 10th Brigade.
-He was promoted to major-general in 1908, and in 1910 given command of the 1st Division.
-This was normally a four-year posting, and in late July 1914 he received notice that he would not be further employed due to his advanced age and lack of military experience.
+Returning to Britain with his regiment, Lomax was promoted to captain following the Cardwell Reforms which amalgamated his regiment into the Scottish Rifles in 1881.
+His unit was not called on for service in India or the Second Boer War and he did not see further action for 36 years.
+Lomax was promoted to captain in July 1880 major in July 1889 and lieutenant colonel in October 1897, when he took command of his battalion, which he would command for four years.
+After relinquishing command of the battalion in October 1901, he was placed on half-pay and promoted to colonel on the same date.

+In early 1902, he was transferred to a temporary staff posting as assistant adjutant general (AAG) of the 2nd Army Corps from 26 February 1902, an appointment which was made permanent later the same year.
+In April 1904 he was promoted to the temporary rank of brigadier general and given an operational command, the 10th Infantry Brigade, taking over from Major General William Franklyn.
+He relinquished command of the brigade in April 1908 and went on to half-pay.
+He was promoted to major general while still on half-pay in June.

+In August 1910 he was given command of the 1st Division, in succession to Lieutenant General Sir James Grierson.
+This was normally a four-year posting, and in late July 1914 he received notice that he would not be further employed due to his advanced age and lack of operational experience.

-World War 1
+First World War

-The outbreak of the First World War in August 1914 put all plans of retirement on hold and Lomax was given command of the British Army's 1st Division as part of the Expeditionary Force being dispatched to France under the leadership of Sir General Sir John French.
-After taking part in the Battle of Mons in August 1914, Lomax commanded the Division through the First Battle of the Marne, and in the counter-attack on the German invasion of the West at the First Battle of the Aisne.
+The outbreak of the First World War in August 1914 put all plans of retirement on hold and Lomax was given command of the British Army's 1st Division as part of the British Expeditionary Force (BEF) being dispatched to France under the leadership of Field Marshal Sir John French.
+After taking part in the Battle of Mons later in the month, Lomax commanded the division through the First Battle of the Marne, and in the counter-attack on the German invasion of the West at the First Battle of the Aisne.
 His direction of operations was so accomplished that it has been said that he was "the best Divisional General in the early days of the war".
-On the 19 October 1914 he received notice that he was to be promoted to the rank of Lieutenant-General, and was marked to be given the command of a Corps when one next became available.
+On 19 October he received notice that he was to be promoted to the rank of lieutenant general, and was marked to be given the command of a corps when one next became available.
+His promotion came through on 27 October, dated back to 14 October, "for distinguished service in the Field".